John B. Creeden: President of Georgetown University

 Creeden was named president of Georgetown University in May 1918, succeeding Alphonsus J. Donlon.
-In 1918, with the Spanish flu making its way toward Washington, Creeden resurrected the St. Joseph's Lamp Association, which was responsible for keeping a lamp burning in front of a statue of St. Joseph in a garden between Gervase Hall, Mulledy Hall, and Old South.
-Creeden received Ferdinand Foch, the French marshal and Commander-in-Chief of the Allied Armies, on November 20, 1921, and presented him with an honorary Doctor of Civil and Canon Laws degree, as well as a golden sword on behalf of the American Jesuits.
+In 1918, with the Spanish flu making its way toward Washington, Creeden resurrected the St. Joseph's Lamp Association, which had become defunct by the early 1890s.
+On June 10, 1872, a statue of St. Joseph was erected in the garden of the university infirmary, between Gervase Hall, Mulledy Hall, and Old South.
+At the ceremony, John McElroy prayed that the university and its infirmary, in particular, be protected by St. Joseph.
+During 1872 and 1873, Washington, D.C. was afflicted by a measles epidemic.
+Patients lit a lamp beneath the statue to invoke the saint's intercession.
+Only a small number of university members contracted the disease, and all survived.
+In thanks to St. Joseph, students formed the association on February 9, 1874, to keep the lamp burning throughout the year.

+On November 20, 1921, Creeden awarded Ferdinand Foch, a French marshal and the Commander-in-Chief of the Allied Armies, an honorary Doctor of Civil and Canon Laws degree, as well as a golden sword on behalf of the American Jesuits.

-He voiced his opposition in 1921 to the Smith–Towner Bill, which was an unsuccessful attempt to create the U.S. Department of Education, because he believed it was both unconstitutional and unwise for the federal government to assert control over education.
+Creeden voiced his opposition in 1921 to the Smith–Towner Bill, which was an unsuccessful attempt to create the U.S. Department of Education, because he believed it was both unconstitutional and unwise for the federal government to assert control over education.
 In the summer of 1923, Creeden developed phlebitis, which severely impacted his ability to discharge the office.
 By early 1924, he felt that he was no longer able to fulfill his duties, and Charles W. Lyons was named as his successor in late October 1924.